 by October 30, 2014.

 The college is an affirmative action/equal opportunity employer committed to recruiting, supporting, and fostering a diverse community of outstanding faculty, staff and students.

 Dean, School of Business

 Loyola University Maryland

-Loyola University Maryland invites nominations and applications for the position of Director of Campus Ministry.
-Founded in 1852 as a Jesuit, Catholic institution, Loyola University Maryland enrolls more than 3,700 undergraduate and 2,200 graduate students.
+Loyola University Maryland aspires to be the nation’s leading Catholic comprehensive university.
+Founded in 1852 to serve a primarily local, commuting population, the University is recognized today as a prestigious, highly selective master’s comprehensive university with a strong residential undergraduate program rooted in the Jesuit liberal arts tradition and professional graduate programs at the master’s and doctoral levels.
+Loyola has been ranked among the top five master’s universities in the North Region by U.S. News & World Report for the past decade.
+Loyola enrolls approximately 4,000 undergraduate and 2,000 graduate students in its three schools: Loyola College (arts and sciences), the Sellinger School of Business, and the School of Education.
 In keeping with the University’s Jesuit tradition, its educational philosophy focuses on the care and education of the whole person – mind, body, and spirit – and its mission centers on preparing its students to learn, lead, and serve in a diverse and changing world.
-For more information about Loyola University, Maryland, please visit www.loyola.edu.
+For more information about Loyola University Maryland and the Sellinger School of Business, please visit www.loyola.edu

 Loyola University Maryland welcomes applicants from all backgrounds who can contribute to its educational mission.
 Loyola is an Equal Employment Opportunity Employer, and welcomes applications from underrepresented groups, regardless of religious affiliation.